 Neither the Securities and Exchange Commission nor any state securities regulatory agency has passed upon the adequacy or accuracy of the accompanying Proxy Statement.
 Any representation to the contrary is a criminal offense.

-The accompanying Proxy Statement is dated June 23, 2023, and is first being mailed to stockholders on or about June 30, 2023.
+The accompanying Proxy Statement is dated June 25, 2024 and a notice of availability is being mailed to stockholders on or about June 28, 2024.

 APYX MEDICAL CORPORATION 5115 Ulmerton Road Clearwater, Florida 33760